 The spa's body and beauty treatments are designed to help you truly unwind, with a hammam and relaxation area for added bliss.
 There’s gym has top-spec Technogym equipment, TRX, free weights, plus fruit and energy bars to keep you going.

 Copenhagen’s rainy rep and slippery-when-snowy streets make a fitted waterproof, sturdy umbrella and pair of cosy boots savvy suitcase additions.

-All rooms (except Junior Suite 15, Suite 16 and Executive Suite 17) are wheelchair accessible, and there’s a lift to all floors.
+All rooms (except Suites 1, 2 and 3) are wheelchair accessible, and there’s a lift to all floors.

 Pets can stay for a flat fee of DKK1,100.
 A basket, water bowl, edible treats on arrival, a toy and a little 'Shhh, dog is sleeping' sign are provided.
 Furry friends are allowed everywhere but the restaurant and Tivoli Gardens.
 See more pet-friendly hotels in Copenhagen.